News

 Younger Canadians are most worried when it comes to outliving their retirement savings

-Women are more concerned than men
+Women are more concerned about lack of retirement savings

 How the Canada Pension Plan (CPP) can help

-According to the survey, almost three-quarters (73%) of Canadians plan to, or already do, rely on the CPP for part of their retirement income.
+One piece of the retirement puzzle that many Canadians underestimate is the CPP.
+According to the 2025 CPP Investments survey, 73% of Canadians plan to, or already do, rely on CPP for part of their retirement income — and 71% say they're proud that Canada has a retirement fund like the CPP.

 Tips for Canadians to boost their financial confidence